opengeospatial/ogcapi-maps/README.md

 OGC API - Maps follows on the footsteps of the [OGC](http://opengeospatial.org)'s Web Map Service (WMS) by enabling client applications to request maps of geospatial information on the web.
 However, OGC API - Maps is completely different from WMS, as OGC API - Maps focuses on a simple RESTful core specified as reusable [OpenAPI](http://openapis.org) components.

-This is the [CURRENT](http://docs.opengeospatial.org/DRAFTS/20-058.html) working version of this initiative.
+The published OGC API - Maps 1.0.0 Standard is available in [HTML](https://docs.ogc.org/is/20-058/20-058.html).
+This version is stable and future drafting work will focus on potential extensions.

 An [Old](http://docs.opengeospatial.org/per/19-069.html) version of the specification was a deliverable in [Testbed-15](https://www.ogc.org/projects/initiatives/testbed15).

 The OGC API - Maps, [OGC API - Styles](https://github.com/opengeospatial/ogcapi-styles), and [OGC API - Tiles](https://github.com/opengeospatial/ogcapi-tiles) specifications are closely related and should be considered complementary.